pawelc/docs/toread_seq.md

+1973 - A Markov model for switching regressions
+1982 - Autoregressive conditional heteroskedasticity with estimates of the variance of UK inflation 1986 - Generalized autoregressive conditional heteroskedasticity 1990 - Modelling the coherence in short-run nominal exchange rates: A multivariate generalized ARCH model 1995 - Multivariate simultaneous generalized ARCH
+1999 - Have exchange rates become more closely tied Evidence from a new multivariate GARCH model 2000 - Dynamic conditional correlation—A simple class of multivariate GARCH models 2001 - Theoretical and empirical properties of dynamic conditional correlation multivariate GARCH 2010 - Introduction to Time Series and Forecasting 2013 - Forecasting conditional correlation for exchange rates using multivariate GARCH models with historical value-at-risk application

 An introduction of trajectory model into HMM-based speech synthesis Dynamic Bayesian Networks with Deterministic Tables Statistical inference for probabilistic functions of finite state Markov chains